pfefferle/wordpress-webfinger/readme.txt

 Tested up to: 3.6.1
 Stable tag: 2.0.1

-Webfinger for WordPress!
+WebFinger for WordPress!

 == Description ==

-Enables Webfinger ([RFC 7033](http://tools.ietf.org/html/rfc7033)) support for WordPress.
+Enables WebFinger ([RFC 7033](http://tools.ietf.org/html/rfc7033)) support for WordPress.

-About Webfinger:
+About WebFinger:

 WebFinger is used to discover information about people or other entities on the Internet that are identified by a URI using